ricktaylor/btpu/draft-taylor-btpu.md

 : The numeric identifier of the new Transfer that is starting, encoded as a 32-bit unsigned integer in network byte order.

 Segment Data:
-: The octets of the first Segment of the Transfer, with the length calculated as the Message content length minus the four (4) octets of the Transfer Number.
+: The octets of the first Segment of the Transfer, with the length calculated as the Message content length excluding the four (4) octets of the Transfer Number.

 To reduce signalling overhead, the Transfer Start Message does not include a Segment Sequence Number field as the sequence number is implicitly zero (0).

+The Transfer Number field value MUST NOT match the numeric identifier of a currently [active](#transfer-liveness) Transfer.

+Transfer Start Messages SHOULD NOT have zero octets of Segment Data, i.e. the total length of the Message SHOULD be greater than 8 octets.
+Such Messages only add control-plane overhead and SHOULD NOT be used as an alternative form of padding.

 ## Transfer Segment Message

-The Transfer Segment Message is used to encapsulate the next segment of a multi-segment Bundle Transfer.
+The Transfer Segment Message is used to encapsulate the next segment of an active multi-segment Bundle Transfer.

 A Transfer Segment Message has a type of TBD.
 The Message Content field is formatted as follows: